-Marketing Development Funds (hereinafter “MDF”) are among the benefits provided to certain categories of Partners within the Programs.
-Depending on the Programs category’s benefits decided from time to time, Panasonic may fund, through MDF, worthwhile Company projects that support the Products business development.
+Marketing Development Funds (hereinafter “MDF”) are among the benefits provided to certain categories of Partners within the Programmes.
+Depending on the Programmes category’s benefits decided from time to time, Panasonic may fund, through MDF, worthwhile Company projects that support the Products business development.
 MDF is managed through the Website.
 Full details on applying for and requesting payment for qualifying MDF activities are provided in the relevant section of the Website.
-By applying for MDF, a Company accepts the terms of this clause in addition to the Terms of the Program:
+By applying for MDF, a Company accepts the terms of this clause in addition to the Terms of the Programme:

-Any Company applying to the MDF must be a member of a qualifying category in the Programs, and in full compliance with the qualifying criteria for that category.
+a) Any Company applying to the MDF must be a member of a qualifying category in the Programmes, and in full compliance with the qualifying criteria for that category.

 7.Lead management and deal registration

-Lead management and Deal Registration are among the benefits provided to certain categories of Companies within the Programs:
+Lead management and Deal Registration are among the benefits provided to certain categories of Companies within the Programmes:

 Project and preferential pricing may be available for registered deals that are approved and converted to opportunities depending on volume and project circumstances, such as budget and competition.
 This decision is made at the full discretion of Panasonic.

 8.Termination or Suspension of a Company in the Website and in the Programs